Applications for 2020-2021 ABMS Visiting Scholars Program Now Available

 Visiting Scholars Informational Webinar Postponed

-Due to the novel coronavirus outbreak (COVID-19), the March 25 informational webinar about the 2020-2021 ABMS Visiting Scholars Program has been postponed (new date to be determined).
+Due to the novel coronavirus outbreak (COVID-19), the informational webinar about the 2020–2021 ABMS Visiting Scholars Program will now be held at 6:00 pm (CT) on Wednesday, June 3.
+Registration for the webinar is now open and required.
 In the meantime, the 2019–2020 informational webinar describes the benefits for Scholars and their institutions, alumni experiences, and what makes a successful candidate.

 Visiting Scholars Application Deadline Moved

-The application deadline for the 2020–2021 ABMS Visiting Scholars Program has been moved from Friday, May 8 to Friday, June 5, 2020 at 5:00 pm (CT).
+The application deadline for the 2020–2021 ABMS Visiting Scholars Program has been moved to Wednesday, July 1, 2020 at 5:00 pm (CT).
 It is expected that the Visiting Scholars will be named in July 2020, according to the original schedule.

 The ABMS Visiting Scholars Program positions early career physicians, and others with relevant advanced degrees, as future health care leaders.
 The program facilitates research in areas relevant to physician assessment, performance and quality improvement, continuing professional development, and initial and continuing certification.

 The one-year, part-time program provides the Visiting Scholars with opportunities to:

 - Conduct research of value to their programs and organizations

 - Develop professional relationships with ABMS and its Member Boards, and other leading professional health care organizations